 The ancient capital of Kerma holds prized statues of the Black Pharaohs and a 4,500-year-old Kush religious center Crisscross the Nile, stopping at Nubian villages and an Ottoman fort en route to Island of Sai.

 Discover Jebel Barkal (holy mountain of the Pharoahs) and Napata, well-preserved UNESCO World Heritage Sites featuring tombs, pyramids, temples, and palaces.

 Encounter Bisharin nomads and bed down in a tented camp in the Bayuda Desert Some of Sudan's oldest pyramids welcome us at the UNESCO-listed Necropolis of Nuri, burial site of King Taharqa.

-The Royal Necropolis of Meroe makes for a grand finale, with the most extensive pyramid field in antiquity We visit the enormous complex of Musawwarat es-Sufra before departing from Kartoum.
+The Royal Necropolis of Meroe makes for a grand finale, with the most extensive pyramid field in antiquity We visit the enormous complex of Musawwarat es-Sufra and watch a Nuba wrestling tournament before departing from Khartoum.

 Dates & Prices

 Note: Due to the current political conflict in Sudan, we have paused travel to this destination.